wunderwuzzi23/blog/content/posts/2024/chatgpt-hacking-memories.md

 [![Set Memory Context](/blog/images/2024/chatgpt-model-set-context.png)](/blog/images/2024/chatgpt-model-set-context.png)

-There is also a date associated with each memory that ChatGPT displays, but that is not the date the memory was added as far as I can tell.
-I will updated this post once I do more testing to validate, I don't think the date is a hallucination as the date consistently shows up.
+There is also a date associated with each memory that ChatGPT displays, but that is not the date the memory was added.
+I will update this post once I figure out what the date means, I don't think the date is a hallucination as it consistently shows up.

 Now, let's explore the prompt injection scenario more.